Funeral Home operates with a long history of caring for residents

 handing it off to the fourth generation of Hilton's.
 During this

-that he handcrafted.
+of furniture that he handcrafted.

 The fourth generation